 There are also many thousands of anaerobic digestion (biogas) facilities (“plants”) around the world.

 There could be a whole lot more if every farm had one.

 Reasons Why Anaerobic Digestion is Worthwhile

 Anaerobic digestion (A.D.) is a form of controlled fermentation.
-As we had already explained, it produces renewable energy, and fertiliser sources.
+As we had already explained, it produces renewable energy and fertiliser sources.

 It enables farms to render their farm manure and farmyard manure much safer and less odour forming before it is spread on the land.
-And, when it is spread the “pre-treatment” provided by the digestion process mean that it is better at growing strong healthy plants than the commonly used chemical fertilisers.
+And, when it is spread the “pre-treatment” provided by the digestion process means that it is better at growing strong healthy plants than the commonly used chemical fertilisers.
 It has also been shown to produce plants better able to withstand disease and drought.

-The anaerobic digestion of food waste, is a good reason why you would do it, because it has many benefits, including:
+The anaerobic digestion of food waste is a good reason why you would do it, because it has many benefits, including:

 • Climate Change Mitigation – Food waste in landfills generates methane, a potent greenhouse gas.
-Diverting food waste from landfills to wastewater treatment facilities allows for the capture of the methane, which can be used as an energy source.
+Diverting food waste from landfills to wastewater treatment facilities allows for the capture of methane, which can be used as an energy source.
 In addition to decreased methane emissions at landfills, there are greenhouse gas emissions reductions due to the energy offsets provided by using an on-site, renewable source of energy.

 • Economic Benefits – Wastewater treatment facilities can expect to see cost savings from incorporating food waste into anaerobic digesters.
-These include reduced energy costs due to production of on-site power and tipping fee for accepting the food waste.
+These include reduced energy costs due to the production of on-site power and tipping fee for accepting the food waste.

 • Diversion Opportunities – Most municipalities are investing in ways to divert materials from landfills.
 This is usually due to reduced landfill space and/or recycling goals.